LacunaSoftware/docs/docs.en-us/articles/signer/on-premises/settings.md

 * **EnableCustomizableTranslationFiles** (v1.69.0): if `true`, enables customization of frontend translation files.
 * **EnableCustomizableLocalizationResourceFiles** (v1.69.0): if `true`, enables customization of backend localization resource files.

+* **AllowFlowActionRefusalToNotRefuseDocument** (v1.70.0): if `true`, when an action is refused, the document won't have its status changed to refused as well (as long as there can still be at least one successfully completed action).
+* **MarksSessionExpirationInMinutes** (v1.70.0, default: `60`): the default expiration of a marks positioning session in minutes.

 <a name="billing-settings" />
 ###  *Billing* Settings (v1.40.0)